pletniri/bookMark/README.md

 - you can share your pin with your friends.
 - search word, or phrase;
 - saves a previous session;
-- organize our bookmarks: folders, descriptions, pictures;
+- organize bookmarks: folders, descriptions, pictures;
 - remove a bookmark;

 # 4. Tools:
 - JavaScript;
 - CSS;
 - HTML;